ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 }
 ```

 The above method does all the magic, it streams the topic `mta` and group by the route (which is the line).
-A window of 10mins is used since we're polling every 10mins and the stream result is published to the topic `mta-stream`.
+A window of 10mins is used since the API is polled every 10mins and the stream result is published to the topic `mta-stream`.

-The Kafka Streams binder let us use the `KStream` object directly which allow us to have a simple and clear method.
-The first step is to map the route from our `Subway` class and then map it to a `KeyValue` so we can group by the key.
+The Kafka Streams binder allows to directly use the `KStream` object, the stream processing method will be more clear and simple.
+The first step is to map the route from the `Subway` class and then map it to a `KeyValue` so it can be grouped by the key.
 Then the second step defines the window and count the number of records in the stream.
 And finally the last step converts the stream back to a `KStream` and map a `KeyValue` with a value representing the count:

 ```java
 public class SubwayCount {